 The Planning Library is a source and clearinghouse for all published information and reports.
 Citizens who need or desire information regarding population, housing, employment, transportation, and much more may avail themselves of the services of the library.

 - Prepare and recommends zoning ordinances and maps to the Knox County Commission and Knoxville City Council

 - Review proposed zoning amendments

 - Prepare a capital improvements plan for the City of Knoxville

 The Planning Commission is comprised of 15 members: seven appointed by the Mayor of Knoxville and eight appointed by the Knox County Mayor and confirmed by the Tennessee Department of Economic and Community Development.
 Commissioners serve four-year staggered terms, without compensation.

-An appointed executive director and a staff of 35 work in all divisions: Planning Services; Research and Support; GIS, Web & Design; and Transportation Planning.
+An appointed executive director and a staff of 35 work in all divisions: Planning Services; Information Services; and Transportation Planning.
 Transportation staff provide assistance to the Knoxville Regional Transportation Planning Organization that serves Knox and urbanized portions of Blount, Loudon, and Sevier counties.
 In addition, Planning works with the Knox County and Knoxville Historic Zoning Commissions.